 Northrop Grumman seeks to support and strengthen the communities in which our employees work and live.
 In addition to in-kind and volunteer resources, Northrop Grumman works to make the lives of the people in our communities better, safer, and more successful and resilient.
 Our Corporate Contributions program provides funding to state and government accredited schools and 501(c)(3) nonprofit organizations.
 These schools and organizations provide programming or services addressing STEM education, particularly engineering and technology programs, veterans and the military, health and human services, and the environment.
-In addition, grant requests are reviewed to ensure they are in line with community goals and our strategic priorities, which include education, employee engagement and strengthening the community.
+In addition, grant requests are reviewed to ensure they are in line with community goals and our strategic priorities, which include education, reputation, culture and communities.

 As a rule, we do not provide grants to:

 - Organizations whose programs discriminate based on race/ethnicity, color, national origin, ancestry, sex/gender, gender identity/expression, sexual orientation, marital/parental status, pregnancy/childbirth or related conditions, religion, creed, age, disability, genetic information, military service/veteran status, disabled veteran, recently separated veteran, other protected veteran, Armed Forces service medal veteran or any other characteristic protected by law.

 - Religious schools, colleges/universities or departments (within eligible schools) whose primary focus is to promote religious beliefs (including seminaries).